Hell hath no fury like an angry webmaster who hasn’t yet had her coffee.

 Oops, there I go again.
 Sorry.

-In short: Anyone whose website is hosted with the company HostGator.com is likely to receive one of these emails soon, if you haven’t already.
+In short: Anyone whose website is hosted with the company HostGator.com, or with Bluehost.com, its partner company under the conglomerate parent company EIG, is likely to receive one of these emails soon, if you haven’t already.
 I wanted you all to know what this particular game was, so you can watch for it.